vitessio/website/content/en/docs/user-guides/resharding.md

 ### Vindexes

-The next decision is about the sharding keys, aka Primary Vindexes.
+The next decision is about the sharding keys, or Primary Vindexes.
 This is a complex decision that involves the following considerations:

-* What are the highest QPS queries, and what are the where clauses for them?
+* What are the highest QPS queries, and what are the `WHERE` clauses for them?
 * Cardinality of the column; it must be high.
 * Do we want some rows to live together to support in-shard joins?
 * Do we want certain rows that will be in the same transaction to live together?

 Using the above considerations, in our use case, we can determine that:

-* For the customer table, the most common where clause uses `customer_id`.
+* For the customer table, the most common `WHERE` clause uses `customer_id`.
 So, it shall have a Primary Vindex.
 * Given that it has lots of users, its cardinality is also high.
 * For the corder table, we have a choice between `customer_id` and `order_id`.
 Given that our app joins `customer` with `corder` quite often on the `customer_id` column, it will be beneficial to choose `customer_id` as the Primary Vindex for the `corder` table as well.
 * Coincidentally, transactions also update `corder` tables with their corresponding `customer` rows.
 This further reinforces the decision to use `customer_id` as Primary Vindex.